maurogonzalez/apigee-opdk-ansible/README.md

   - _inventory/inventory\_PLANET.INI_
   - _reports/topology-PLANET.svg_

+**Notes:**
+  - \* These playbooks, diagram tasks, require nodejs and etp.
+  - Do not modify the inventory file.

 ## Create response files from inventory

-Create an ansible inventory file based on [apigee-opdk-inventory-file](https://github.com/carlosfrias/apigee-opdk-playbook-setup-ansible/blob/master/README-INVENTORY-FILE.md):
+Create response file per region used by the installation, upgrade and other ops tasks.
+Also create the onboarding response file:
 ```
 $ ansible-playbook -e -i inventory/INVENTORY_FILE response_files.yml
 ```
-Find the response files under `files/response_PLANET_REGION.cfg`
+Find the response files under:
+  - _files/response_PLANET_REGION.cfg_

 ## Create port checking report

-Create port report for a whole planet using an inventory
+Create port report for a whole planet.
+This will test ports between nodes and create two CSV files:
+- Connectivity report grouped by edge component.
+- Compact report grouped by host.
 ```
 $ ansible-playbook -i inventory/INVENTORY_FILE port_report.yml
 ```
-Find the report files under `reports/port_connectivity_report_PLANET.csv`
+Find the report files under:
+  - `reports/port_connectivity_report_PLANET.csv`
+  - `reports/port_compact_PLANET.csv`

 ## Install all prereqs and the apigee-setup utility accross the planet
+Install the prerequisites described [here](https://docs.apigee.com/private-cloud/latest/install-edge-apigee-setup-utility).
+Install the **apigee-setup** utility across the planet and the **apigee-provision** utility in the MS nodes.
-Install the apigee-setup utility and create the CS and MP systemlimits files and PG memory settings file:
+Create the Cassandra and Message Processor systemlimits files, and the Postgresql memory settings file.
+Upload the license file and the response files across the planet.

 ```
 $ ansible-playbook -i inventory/INVENTORY_FILE prerequisites.yml